 Once upon a time, the sewing of a coat...
 I sew Namaste by Coralie Bijasson

-I regularly hear people in the store say: "I don't have time"; "with my very busy life, it's impossible to come to the courses"; or "but how do you manage to sew so many pieces".
+I often hear people in the store say: "I don’t have time"; "with my very busy life, it’s impossible to come to the courses"; or "but how do you manage to sew so many pieces".

-My answer - as simple as it may seem - is that you have to make an appointment with yourself.
+My answer - simple as it may seem - is that you have to make an appointment with yourself.

 I made the Namasté coat, a "big" piece like any coat.
-I wanted to prove that despite a crazy schedule - a "small" work week for me is at least 60 hours - you can find time for what matters to us.
+I wanted to prove that despite a crazy schedule - a "small" work week for me is at least 60 hours - you can find time for what matters to you.
 It often just takes a mental/psychological trigger to understand that some things or activities matter more to us than others.
 The covid period, as difficult as it was, taught me a lot about myself and what mattered in my life.

 So follow me in sewing the Namasté coat, step by step.
 First of all, I present to you this beautiful sewing piece that caught my eye since its release last year!